 @weight(...)
 Multinomial( P(x), Q(y) ) :- RULE_BODY. @weight(...)
 Multinomial( P(x), Q(y), R(z) ) :- RULE_BODY.

 Multinomial takes only categorical variables as arguments*, and it can be thought as a compact representation of an equivalent model with Boolean variables corresponding to each category connected by a conjunction factor for every combination of category assignments.

 a is a variable taking values 0, 1, 2, and

 b is a variable taking values 0, 1.

 Multinomial(a, b) is equivalent to having factors between

 b that correspond to the following indicator functions.

 Note that each of the factors above has a distinct weight, i.e., one weight for each possible assignment of variables in the

-* Because of this limitation, categorical variables and multinomial factor support is likely to go away in a near future release, in favor of a more flexible way to express multi-class predictions and mutual exclusions.
+* Because of this limitation, categorical variables and categorical factor support is likely to go away in a near future release, in favor of a more flexible way to express multi-class predictions and mutual exclusions.

 tag?(@key word_id BIGINT, pos TEXT) rather than